-Beginning in October 2018, the will convene designed to provide faith-based practitioners space to develop the collective capacity to problem-solve around how to more effectively address homelessness and related social problems.
+Beginning in October 2018, the Center for Religious Wisdom & World Affairs will convene three thematic working groups designed to provide faith-based practitioners space to develop the collective capacity to problem-solve around how to more effectively address homelessness and related social problems.

 The working groups of up to eight practitioners will meet for two hours once a month for eight months between October 2018 and June 2019.
 With Center support, the working groups will engage and reflect upon the pressing questions or “puzzles” that each participant organization brings as they seek to operationalize their mission and goals.
 They will compare good practices, develop interventions and strategies for their organizations and contribute to a knowledge base to be developed for the wider community.